 You must also be able to provide information on allergens that may be present in the dishes.
 This should be accurate and freely available.
 Packaging must be retained to ensure you can provide information on any allergens within the items.

-Removing packaging from food items puts them at risk of contamination, including allergens, and must be taken into account when advising consumers.
+Unwrapping food items puts them at risk of contamination including allergens and must be taken into account when advising consumers.

 Home baking